Take care with your bin

 Wheelie bin misuse

-Council's Local Laws are currently under review including Local Law No 8 (Waste Management) 2018, which outlines the use and care of a waste container.
+Council's Local Law No. 8 (Waste Management) 2018, outlines the use and care of a waste container.
 Go to the Local Laws web page to view this law and for further information.

 Any issues relating to a person who is not residing at that address, found rummaging through wheelie bins which are located within private property boundary's, should be referred to the Queensland Police Service.
 Or if the bin is located on the kerb at the time of the rummaging, please contact Rockhampton Regional Council's Local Laws team on 1300 22 55 77.